A Day at Nativity

 Fine Arts

 After a morning of logic, reasoning, and left-brain activity, the afternoon feeds our right side of the brain.
 In our four-year music and art program we acquire skills that will bring us joy and will equip us to make beautiful art and music for the rest of our lives.
 Every student will paint a replica of one of the great masterpieces from da Vinci, Cezanne, Gauguin, Van Gogh, or Monet.
 We paint original portraits of Saints or one of the many Christian and Catholic Nobel Prize winners.
 Those student works adorn our walls.
-Even after you graduate you can come back to see your work.
 In music we sing four-part, acapella harmonies of ancient and modern sacred music.
 With every student learning the same repertoire – our assemblies and Masses are filled with the beautiful.

 Service

-Talking about our faith and celebrating our faith in the Mass will prove pointless unless we LIVE our faith.
+Talking about our faith will prove pointless unless we live our faith.
 Our service block on Friday afternoons sends us out of our school to serve the poor, the poor in spirit, the weary, the sick, and the lonely.
-Whether we are stocking shelves at a food bank or soup kitchen, playing bridge with residents of a nursing home, or just offering free help to local small businesses, we have a chance to take our joyful, loving, faithful community outside our school walls.
+Whether we are stocking shelves at a food bank or soup kitchen, playing bridge with residents of a nursing home, or just offering free help to local small businesses, we have a chance to take our joyful, loving community outside our school walls.
 We are sure to learn that giving is better than receiving, and we all know the electric, joyful feeling one has after several hours spent helping someone who needed it.

 Heading Home

-At 3pm we can finally wrap our day knowing that we studied in depth in the morning, reflected, prayed and socialized at mid-day, created art and music in the afternoon, and concluded by devoting time to those in need.
-You meet up with friends for an ice cream at an important local institution in our neighborhood: Toy Boat.
-Filled with the satisfaction of a productive day we can relax and enjoy each other’s company.
+At 3:30pm we wrap our day knowing that we studied, reflected, prayed, socialized, created and concluded by devoting time to those in need.
+You meet up with friends for an ice cream at an important local institution in our neighborhood: Toy Boat where we can relax and enjoy each other’s company.